3 (American band): History

 In separate tours in May and October 2007 the band toured with the British progressive rock group Porcupine Tree, on their Fear of a Blank Planet North American tour.
-3 also went on the road with 1980s rock band Scorpions, and later finished up the second leg of the Fear of a Blank Planet tour with Porcupine Tree.
+3 also went on the road with hard rock band Scorpions, and later finished up the second leg of the Fear of a Blank Planet tour with Porcupine Tree.

 The music video for the song "All That Remains" was voted the No. 16 Video of 2007 on MTV2's Headbanger's Ball.
 It was directed, shot and animated by David Brodsky.

 They were a part of the "Progressive Nation '08" tour with Dream Theater, Opeth, and Between the Buried and Me.

 Their fifth studio album, Revisions, a compilation of re-recordings of never before released songs as well as selections from their first two studio albums, was released on October 27, 2009.
 At the time it was planned to be their final release on Metal Blade Records.
 They have already started to play a couple of their new songs ("One with the Sun" and "You are the Alien") at their live shows dating back to tours from late 2008.
 The band was due to record and release their next studio album for Roadrunner Records, but were subsequently dropped before any production began.

 They have since re-signed with Metal Blade Records and released their sixth studio album The Ghost You Gave to Me on October 11, 2011.

 Style

+In an interview, Joey Eppard explained the band's name, '3', originated from his interest in the number's recurring significance.
+He cited examples such as the three dimensions of space, Earth being the third planet from the sun, the three aspects of time (past, present, and future), and the mind-body-spirit connection.
+Eppard views these instances as evidence of the number three being a fundamental aspect of reality.

 The band themselves describe their music as "dark yet uplifting, spiritual without any connection to religion".
 Their music is punctuated by dark, sometimes incomprehensible lyrics, often rather detached from the accompanying music.
 Joey Eppard is considered a highly competent guitarist with a unique, primarily self-taught flamenco/slap hybrid guitar technique.

-Over the course of 3's discography, the band has covered a wide variety of music genres.
-This spectrum of style includes the following songs as examples of each genre: hip hop (Don't Even), R&B (You Call Me Baby), rockabilly (Paint by Number), blues (Bedroom in Hell), reggae (Brother), funk (Get 2Gether), psychedelic (Signs of Life), metal (These Iron Bones), pop rock (Live Entertainment), acoustic rock (Careless Kim), punk (Sawed Off Shotgun), progressive (Monster), flamenco (Bramfatura), experimental progressive (Dregs), rock 'n roll (One Way Town), soft rock (Lay Down the Law), pop (Soul Reality), folk (The Game), experimental (Broadway Alien), progressive funk (Leaving on the Light), and progressive metal (Only Child).
-The genre-defying diversity of their music is what gives them the self-proclaimed title of a hybrid band, though the band is currently in a state consisting primarily of progressive metal on their newest album The Ghost You Gave To Me.
-However, though the album does focus heavily on progressive metal, there remain many influences from other genres within the music, including some country vibes in the musicality of "The Barrier".
+Over the course of 3's discography, the band has explored a wide variety of musical genres, such as hip hop, R&B, rockabilly, blues, reggae, funk, psychedelic music, heavy metal music, pop rock, acoustic rock, punk, progressive, flamenco, experimental progressive, rock 'n roll, soft rock, pop, folk, experimental, progressive funk, and progressive metal.